 Staff Sgt Gail A Richmond Junior, top-turret gunner/flight engineer - born in 1924, he was a single tool sharpener or dresser from Pennsylvania, who enlisted in Philadelphia in October 1942 (pictured right);

-Staff Sgt Gordon V Sorensen, radio operator - born in 1919, he was a married, semi-skilled chauffeur or driver from Dickinson County, Michigan, who enlisted in Marquette, Michigan, in September 1942;
+Staff Sgt Gordon V Sorensen, radio operator - born in 1919, he was a married, semi-skilled chauffeur or driver from Dickinson County, Michigan, who enlisted in Marquette, Michigan, in September 1942 (he is pictured below right with his wife Odetta);

 Sgt Charles E Phinney, ball turret gunner - born in 1915, he was a single chauffeur or driver from Ulster County, New York, who enlisted in Albany, New York, in April 1942;